kangyu-california/PersistentWindows/README.md

 this tool and not have to worry about re-arranging when all is back to normal.

 ```
-# My description
+# Key features
-- Automatically resumes previous windows layout with matching monitor setup
+- Manages multiple windows layout settings, and automatically resumes previous windows layout with matching monitor setup.
-- Manages multiple layout settings on the target windows machine.
-For example the target machine is hooked to dual monitors in the office, and you want a different windows layout when remote work from home using only one monitor or from a laptop with smaller screen.
+- Can be run as windows startup job